strawberry-graphql/strawberry-django/docs/guide/mutations.md

 ## Filtering

 > [!CAUTION]
-> This is totally discouraged as it allows for any issue with the filters
-> to be able to alter your whole model collection.
+> Filtering on mutation is discouraged because it alters the whole model collection.

 Filters can be added to update and delete mutations.
 More information in the [filtering](filters.md) section.